jnowland/gatsby-starter-netlify-cms/src/pages/products/index.md

         - Up to 4 different varieties of beans
       plan: Big
       price: '80'
+    - description: This is nothing
+      items:
+        - testing
+      plan: Big Plan
+      price: '10.00'
     - description: Want a few tiny batches from different varieties?
 Try our custom plan
       items:
         - Whatever you need